 Daily newspapers were once supported by a number of Canterbury towns, but the Ashburton Guardian, dating from 1879, is the only survivor.
 In the early 1900s the Weekly Press was the country’s leading agricultural and racing newspaper.

 Ngāi Tahu life was dominated for 150 years by a long campaign to get the Crown to honour promises it made at the time of land purchases.
 Partial settlement was achieved in the first half of the 20th century, and the Ngāi Tahu Trust Board was set up.
 The claim was finally settled in 1997.
 Ngāi Tahu is now a major force in the Canterbury economy.

-The traditional rūnanga (councils) of Ngāi Tahu are based at Tuahiwi, Rāpaki, Koukourarata, Ōnuku, Wairewa and Taumutu.
+The traditional rūnanga (councils) of Ngāi Tahu in the Canterbury region are based at Tuahiwi, Rāpaki, Koukourarata, Ōnuku, Wairewa and Taumutu.
 From the 1950s, some Māori of North Island tribes began moving to Christchurch.
 One trade-training hostel developed into the city’s main urban marae, Rehua.
 Work in freezing works and shearing sheds brought North Island Māori to mid-Canterbury, and in 1970 the old Fairton School became the Hakatere Marae.

 Compared to other New Zealand centres, a slightly higher proportion of the overseas residents were from England in the early days.
 But by the later 19th century the Irish were as numerous as elsewhere and the Scots only slightly fewer.

 Christchurch is also seen by some as having more obvious social distinctions than elsewhere in the country, with a marked ‘upper crust’: the élite living in Fendalton, sending their children to the right schools, shopping at Ballantynes and belonging to the Canterbury Club or Christchurch Club.